geekforbrains/zookeeper/README.md

 Tests
 -----

 You'll need an Evernote API key as well as an account to run tests.
-Set keys in the `test/config.js` file before running.
+During the test you'll be asked for your API keys in order to generate an access token.
+Just follow the prompts.

 ```
 npm test